Alkali001011/GER-LLM/README.md

 ### AOI-aware Spatial Blocking
 #### AOI Classification
-To reproduce the GURP results, you can run the following command:
+To reproduce the results of Spatial Blocking, you can run the following command:
 ```bash
 cd Blocking/src/AOI_classification
 ```